uxebu/uxebu.com/content/index.md

 We are uxebu
 ============

-Uxebu is a distributed team of passionate software developers.

-We love what we do, and we’re continually innovating and adapting.

-We build tools for developing and expressing ideas through open and standard web technologies.
+**We are a web programming and development consulting company**.

 By combining the specialized knowledge and skills of our team we aim to deliver quality software solutions and friendly knowledgeable service.

+**We are skilled.**

+We have expertise with a variety of programming languages, and a skilful knowledge of JavaScript and HTML5.
+That’s what we live and breathe for.
+We don’t just build your product, we make it outstanding.
+Our unique knowledge ensures high quality in maintaing your product durable.
+As a company, our aim is to focus on our clients and exceed their needs and expectations.

+**We love the web.**

+We are a distributed team of passionate and creative software developers.
+We love what we do, and we’re continually innovating and adapting to the latest market’s and client’s needs.
+We are craftsmen, therefore we constantly work on our craft and hone our skills.

+**We have principles.**

+Quality first and foremost.
+We believe in worldwide creative collaboration.
+We build our own tools, and we have created a range of relevant open source software.

+**We are masters in education too.**

+We believe that our passion has to be shared.
+We often organize events and free meeting around all over Europe. to educate people about the importance and beauty of what we do.
+We love to transfer the awareness of the importance and the beauty of what we do.

 [Contact](#contact-form)